martinasierra/playwrightErasTourTS/readme.md

-<h1 align="center">Playwrighterastourts</h1>

- Status
+<h3 align="center"> 🚀 Automation tests for The Eras Tour website with Playwright and Typescript </h1>

  <h4 align="center">
-	🚧  Automation tests for The Eras Tour website with Playwright and Typescript 🚀 Under construction...  🚧
+  🚧 Under construction...  🚧
 </h4>

 ## :dart: About ##

 I started this project to practice my Playwright skills and I chose this website to automate because I is in English and also fun.
-Also I liked the correlation between Typescript --> TS and Taylor Swift --> TS :smile_cat
+Also I liked the correlation between Typescript --> TS and Taylor Swift --> TS 😸

-I hope you like it :heart_hands
+I hope you like it 🫶

 <!-- ## :sparkles: Features ##